djordje-mitrovic/Kviz/README.md

   ```bash
   go run server.go
   ```
 The server will start and wait for players to connect via TCP.

 **2. Run the clients**

+Before running the application, you need to specify the server IP address in the _config.txt_ file (e.g. 192.168.111.111:8082).
+Important: Do not change the port number :8082.
+Only replace the IP address with the correct one for your server.

 Simply double-click the client application (e.g., kviz.exe) to launch the quiz interface.
 Once the client starts, create or join a private room using a code and start playing the quiz in real-time with another player.